particle-iot/docs/src/content/reference/device-os/firmware.md

 `Cellular.RSSI()` returns an instance of [`CellularSignal`](#cellularsignal-class) class that allows you to determine signal strength (RSSI) and signal quality of the currently connected Cellular network.

+This function queries the cellular modem for the RSSI.
+This is normally quick, and does not use cellular data.

+However, it is possible that the call will still block for an indeterminate amount of time, possibly for as long as 10 minutes.
+This can occur if the system thread is busy trying to reconnect to cellular and is unable to do so.
+Doing operations that access the cellular modem or require access to the system thread from a separate worker thread is a good workaround.

 ### CellularSignal Class

 {{api name1="CellularSignal"}}